 Looking for a Popular European Payment Provider?
 Why not Consider Neteller?

 There are a number of options when it comes to choosing a payment provider for your Forex trading.
 There are, of course, local options, but there are also a number of providers that operate across the globe.
 WebMoney is one of them, along with PayPal.
-But here on this page, we’re going to be taking a look at Neteller.
-Aside from picking a payment provider that is supported, there are also a number of factors to bear in mind when choosing a Forex broker.
-These include trading platforms, Forex bonuses, the availability of signals, types of account and plenty more.
-We are featuring a number of these topics in other sections so you have enough information to make an informed choice.
-We’ll also be writing a number of Forex broker reviews so you get to learn about individual Forex brokers currently touting their wares.
+Here on this page, though, we’re going to be taking a look at Neteller.
+Aside from picking a payment provider that is supported, there are also a number of other factors to bear in mind when choosing a Forex broker.
+These include trading platforms, Forex bonuses, the availability of signals, types of account, and plenty more.
+We are featuring a number of these topics in other sections so that you have enough information to make an informed choice.
+We’ll also be writing a number of Forex broker reviews so that you get to learn about individual Forex brokers currently touting their wares.

 A brief introduction to Neteller

-Neteller is one of the biggest independent money transfer systems and it provides an e-money/e-wallet payment system for both individuals and businesses.
+Neteller is one of the biggest independent money transfer systems, and it provides an e-money/e-wallet payment system for both individuals and businesses.
 Neteller currently has more than 180 million customers, which puts it up there with the likes of PayPal and WebMoney.
-It is a popular choice for people wanting to pay for online services and shopping, and there are also a number of Neteller Forex brokers.
+It is a popular choice for people wanting to pay for online services and shopping, and there are also a number of Forex brokers using Neteller.

-The company was first created in 1999 in Canada but moved to the Isle of Man in 2004.
-The Paysafe Group, formerly known as Optimal Payments Plc, transformed the global payments industry in 2015, when it acquired Skrill, one of Europe’s largest online payments providers as well as being one of the world’s largest independent digital wallet providers.
+The company was first created in 1999 in Canada, but moved to the Isle of Man in 2004.
+The Paysafe Group, formerly known as Optimal Payments Plc, transformed the global payments industry in 2015 when it acquired Skrill, one of Europe’s largest online payments providers and also one of the world’s largest independent digital wallet providers.

-Neteller is regulated by the FCA, and as such is required to keep customer accounts separate from operating capital in a trust account.
-And it has to be of a sufficient level to repay all its customers balances at the same time.
+Neteller is regulated by the FCA, and as such is required to keep customer accounts separate from operating capital in a trust account, which also has to be of a sufficient level to repay all of its customers balances at the same time.

 What makes Neteller so popular for Forex traders?

-Neteller has made quite a name for itself.
-Not just in the Forex world but also in the online gambling industry.
-There are a number of features that make it stand out from the competition.
-These include:
+Neteller has made quite a name for itself, not just in the Forex world but also in the online gambling industry.
+There are a number of features that make it stand out from the competition, including the following:

-- Internationally acceptable – Neteller is an international payment system and is used by residents of more than 200 countries.
+- Internationally acceptable – Neteller is an international payment system which is used by residents of more than 200 countries.

 - Basic verification process – The process itself generally only needs just one ID document scan.